 Launched in 2003 and first hosted by Denmark, the annual contest promotes outstanding young singers in the field of popular music.
 Contestants represent their country and compete for first, second and third place trophies.

 The first Junior Eurovision Song Contest (JESC) was held in Copenhagen on 15 November 2003 and was an instant international hit.
-Since then it has been held in Lillehammer (Norway), Hasselt (Belgium), Bucharest, Rotterdam, Lemesos (Cyprus), Minsk, Yerevan (Armenia), Amsterdam, Kiev, Valletta (Malta), Sofia (Bulgaria) and Tbilisi (Georgia).
+Since then it has been held in Lillehammer (Norway), Hasselt (Belgium), Bucharest (Romania), Rotterdam (The Netherlands), Lemesos (Cyprus), Minsk (Belarus), Yerevan (Armenia), Amsterdam (The Netherlands), Kiev (Ukraine), Valletta (Malta), Sofia (Bulgaria) and Tbilisi (Georgia).

 Official website: www.junioreurovision.tv